Eco-reno tips to rave about.

-Job scams in Australia caused a staggering 151.2% in reported losses by the Australian Competition and Consumer Commission, reaching $24.4 million in 2023*.
+Job scams in Australia caused a staggering $13.8 million in reported losses in 2024*.
 So it pays to know how to spot a scam before it spots you.

 A job scam (also known as an employment and side-hustle scam) is when a scammer offers you a job that promises a great – often ‘guaranteed’ – income with little to no effort.
 However, you first need to invest money, which they promise you’ll get back with commission.